Car Insurance in Houston, Texas [Rates + Comparison Guide]

 When these factors are used to determine car insurance, they can be cheaper or more expensive than the average annual premium.
 Continue through this section to find out which factors give Houston residents cheaper or more expensive car insurance.

-Do gender and age affect my car insurance in Houston?
+Does gender and age affect my car insurance in Houston?

-Texas is one of the states that still determine car insurance premiums (often referred to car insurance rates as well) based on age, gender, and marital status.
+Texas is one of the states that still determine car insurance premiums (often referred to as car insurance rates as well) based on age, gender, and marital status.
 But why?

 Car insurance experts lean on statistics that show that younger, male drivers take more risks when operating a motor vehicle.

 These states no longer using gender to calculate your auto average rates in Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania.
 But age is still a significant factor because young drivers are often considered high-risk.
 Texas does use gender, so check out the average rates by age and gender in Houston, TX.

 Therefore, younger male drivers will more than likely have a more expensive car insurance premium per year.
 This can be problematic for parents of teen drivers.
 Let’s see how expensive car insurance premiums are based on age, gender, and marital status in Houston.